MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 Before we introduce the multi-tenancy functionality in SharePoint Server 2013, you should understand the general concept of multi-tenancy and its related characteristics.
 Understanding multi-tenancy and its related characteristics will help you make the appropriate decisions for planning, designing, operating, and managing your multi-tenant SharePoint Server 2013 hosting platform.

-Multi-tenancy refers to the ability to manage and partition data of sites and otherwise shared services or softwares to accommodate multiple tenants.
-This ability is in contrast to running multiple instances of a service, or setting up separate hardwares.
+Multi-tenancy refers to the ability to manage and partition data of sites and otherwise shared services or software to accommodate multiple tenants.
+This ability is in contrast to running multiple instances of a service, or setting up separate hardware.
 In Microsoft products and technologies, multi-tenancy of services creates a hosting environment wherein server farm resources are maximized.
 Before learning about hosting environments, it's important to understand the services architecture.

 ### Key components and services for enabling multi-tenancy in SharePoint Server 2013